sophi3-l/sophi3-l/README.md

 ---

-Thanks for visiting my profile!
-Feel free to explore my repositories and connect with me.
+Thanks for visiting my profile.
+Feel free to connect with me!